juliaconts/cmsc124_progamminglanguage/README.md

 Keywords

 Special keywords:
 	“storyboard” defines a storyboard block
 	“cut” defines the end of a storyboard block,
 	"Actor" defines a variable,
 	"Role" specifies the datatype of an Actor,
 	“Assign” assigns a value to an Actor,
-“Action” defines an operation/expression/statement to perform, “Roll” calls another storyboard or subroutine.
+	“Action” defines an operation/expression/statement to perform,
+	“Roll” calls another storyboard or subroutine.

 Variables and Functions:
 	"return" returns a value
 	“Set” defines a standalone function or global routine “to” used in assignment expressions (e.g. Assign :: 5 to x)

 Variable Types:
 	"int" for integers,
 	"float" for floats,
 	"char" for single characters,
 	“bool” for boolean logic
 	"String" for strings

 Control Flow:
 	"if" for conditional branching,
 	"else" for alternate branches,
-"Scene” introduces a loop with a specified number of “takes” (iterations), “takes” indicates how many iterations a Scene will run, “for each” - enables to print each iteration in a loop
+	"Scene” introduces a loop with a specified number of “takes” (iterations), “takes” indicates how many iterations a Scene will run

 Logical Values:
 	"TRUE" or "FALSE" boolean values,
 	"null" - null values

 Arithmetic keywords (DSL-specific):
 	“add” for addition,
 	“sub” for subtraction,
 	“mul” for multiplication,
 	“div” for division

 Operators

 Assignment: "::"

 Arithmetic:
 	"+" for addition,
 	"-" for subtraction,
 	"*" for multiplication,
 	"/" for division

 Comparison:
 	"==" for equality,
 	"!=" for not equal,
 	"<" for less than,
 	"<=" for less than or equal to,
 	">" for greater than,
 	">=" for greater than or equal to
 	*comparison is not allowed for different types (e.g. int cannot be compared to a char)

 Logical operators:
 	"!" - logical NOT,
 	"AND" - logical AND,
 	"OR" - logical OR

 Grouping:
 	() - grouping expressions and precedence control.
 	{} - denotes function or storyboard bodies.
 	"," - separator for parameters or lists,
 	"." - member access or chaining,

 Literals